felipesqf/Burger/README.md

-# Employee Tracker
+# Burger - Node Express Handlebars

 This is an application that can be used to manage employee that make it easy for non-developers to view and interact with information stored in databases.

 ## Contents